Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle: Maxwell's demon, Szilard's engine and ratchets

+Maxwell was far ahead of his time and was the first to understood the link between energy and information.
+He imagined\,\cite{Maxwell_1872} a gas in an insulating container separated in two parts along the $x$-axis by a thermally insulating wall having a small door.
+A demon is able to measure the velocity component $v_x$ of molecules and open the door allowing faster molecules to go from $A$ to $B$ while slower ones can only go from $B$ to $A$.
+This results in a decrease of entropy of the system or equivalently in a temperature difference between the two compartments, which can eventually be used for running a thermodynamic cycle and producing work.

-\textbf{Szilard's engine and ratchets\,:} Landauer's principle is often presented as the key point to understanding how Maxwell's demon works.
-In its simplified version due to Szilard\,\cite{Szilard_1964}, the system is made of a single \textquote{gas} particle, submitted to thermal motion, in a box divided into two parts (say left and right).
+A simplified version of this device is due to Szilard\,\cite{Szilard_1964}, the system is made of a single \textquote{gas} particle, submitted to thermal motion, in a box divided into two parts (say left and right).
 The demon puts a wall on the middle, then measures where the particle is, places a piston on the opposite side, remove the wall, so that the pressure can produce work on the piston.
 Today, the Szilard's engine is no longer a curiosity.
-It is at the basis of some experimental realizations of the Feynman's ratchet\,\cite{Feynman_1963} at a molecular level\,\cite{Toyabe_2010} with potential interesting applications.
+It is at the basis of some experimental realizations of the Feynman's ratchet\,\cite{Feynman_1963} at a molecular level\,\cite{Toyabe_2010,Koski_2015,Bang_2018} with potential interesting applications.

+How can these machines work in accordance with the second law of thermodynamics\,?
+Landauer's principle is often presented as the key point for their understanding.
+Let us examine this.